 The Hyundai Venue could reach a wider audience with the addition of an all-wheel drive option.
 Drivers in areas where icy roads or rough terrain are commonplace can benefit from improved confidence behind the wheel, as well as small families looking for extra traction when they hit to road.
 Though it may cost more overall, this feature is a surefire way to broaden appeal and make every trip safer!

 2022 Hyundai Venue vs. 2022 Kia Soul

-When it comes to small and boxy crossovers, the Soul paved the way.
-Both the Venue and Soul have impressive warranties and excellent fuel economy numbers.
+When it comes to small and boxy crossovers, the Soul surfaces the way.
+Both the Venue and Soul have imposing warranties and excellent fuel economy numbers.
 The Soul wins in the battle of the cargo space, however.
 It also has available engine upgrades that make it more enjoyable to drive.
 Many people may find they prefer the style of the Venue.
 It manages to be quirky without being quite as bold as the Soul.

 2022 Hyundai Venue vs. 2022 Nissan Kicks

 Another very low-price subcompact SUV is the Nissan Kicks, and it is very similar to the Venue in various ways.
 It is minutely larger when it comes to the cargo area, and the Kicks manages to make exactly one more horsepower than the Venue.
 Buyers may want to choose the Venue over the Kicks, however, because it has a slightly lower starting price, along with a much longer warranty.